 Acknowledgments

 H. Beltrán-Sánchez acknowledges support from the National Institute of Child Health and Human Development (P2C-HD041022) to the California Center for Population Research at University of California Los Angeles.
-J.|M. Aburto acknowledges support from University of Southern Denmark and the Lifespan Inequalities Group at Max-Planck Institute for Demographic Research, ERC grant 716323.
+J.|M. Aburto acknowledges support from University of Southern Denmark and the Lifespan Inequalities Group at Max-Planck Institute for Demographic Research, European Research Council grant 716323.

 J.|M. Aburto thanks Jim Vaupel for his support on doing research.
 Both authors are grateful to Jim Oeppen and Alyson van Raalte for comments on a previous version of the article.